 This free, community open event is a celebration of Indigenous and Western science and highlights the relevance of science, technology, engineering and mathematics (STEM) to our everyday lives.

 When: Sunday, August 18, 2019 – 10:00 AM to 3:00 PM

 Where: Redfern Community Centre, 29-53 Hugo Street, Redfern, NSW, 2016

-The event will begin with a smoking ceremony and official welcome ceremony (10 am).
-There will also be the opportunity to purchase Aboriginal arts, crafts and food from stalls, with lunch options being provided.
+The event will begin with a traditional smoking ceremony and official welcome (10 am).
+There will also be the opportunity to purchase food and Aboriginal arts and crafts.

-This event is part of the Sydney Science Festival during National Science Week.
-It is organised by the National Indigenous Science Education Program, Macquarie University, and hosted by Redfern Community Centre.
-It would not be possible without the support of Inspiring Australia and the City of Sydney.
+This National Science Week and Sydney Science Festival event is organised by the National Indigenous Science Education Program, Macquarie University and hosted by the Redfern Community Centre.
+It is made possible through grant funding from the Australian Government.

 There will be a wide range of activities available at the event, including: